cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 A sensitivity level to set for all rules.

 This option has lower precedence than rule and category overrides and is only applicable for DDoS phases.
+Available values: "default", "medium", "low", "eoff".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/ruleset#sensitivity_level Ruleset#sensitivity_level}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/ruleset#sensitivity_level Ruleset#sensitivity_level}

 ---